“Ouch! You are hurting me!! Stop!!”

 Here are some other ideas to help you on your way:

-Visit the salon.
-Try finding a quiet salon, and then visit the salon first just to get used to the sound and smells before you have the “real” appointment (psst — if you need suggestions, check out this list of local resources).
-Perhaps you can make their appointment when there are less people there.
+Try finding a quiet salon, and then visit the salon first just to get used to the sound and smells before you have the “real” appointment (psst — if you need suggestions, check out this list of awesome local salons for kids).
+Perhaps you can make their appointment when there are fewer people there.
 You could ask the stylist to just comb their hair for the first visit or give a partial trim.

-Add music.
 Give your child headphones to block the noise and even deliver some soothing music while they are getting groomed.
 This may take the edge off of their anxiety.
-They can wear the headphones “upside-down” or use ear buds if noise cancellation is not as important.
+They can wear the headphones “upside-down” or use earbuds if noise cancellation is not as important.

-Start with partial nail clipping (e.g. just the thumbs, then the index fingers and so on).
+Start with just the thumbs, then the index fingers and so on.
 Press each fingertip before clipping.
-You may also try clipping after bath when the nails are softer.
+You may also try clipping after a bath when the nails are softer.

 Use a timer.

 Tell your child that when the timer goes off you will stop.
 It will give them the feeling that the length of time is not “forever” and it gives them a sense of control.